Zorro30/api_doc/README.md

 ```

 ## Add to Wishlist
-This API helps to add and delete movies from wishlist.
+This API helps to add movies to wishlist.
 This API can only be accessed by authenticated users and Admin.

 ```bash
 POST /watchlist